oaacelasu/countries_wiki/README.md

-# Countries Wiki
+# Countries Wiki App

-The Travel Explorer App is a web application built using React that allows users to explore information about different countries, including their details, weather, and images.
+The Countries Wiki App is a web application built using React that allows users to explore information about different countries, including their details, weather, and images.

 ## Table of Contents